Rothiss/SuperMacro-turtle-SuperWoW/README.md

 - Put an item link or tradeskill recipe into the macro. ******
 - Ingame extended LUA code editor. *******
 - Options frame. ********
-- Also see functions.txt for user-friendly functions and slash commands that can be used in your macros.
+- Also see ```functions.md``` for user-friendly functions and slash commands that can be used in your macros.

 #### \* The new SuperMacro interface displays 18 (global) account macros on the left and 18 character-specific macros on the right.
 Buttons at the top create new macros for each category.